- Rockwell Automation Endowed Professor in Connected Systems

 Areas of Expertise

 Dr. Sinha specializes in the areas of AI & machine learning, business intelligence & analytics, and connected systems.
 His current research interests are in business analytics, online reviews, predictive data mining, ontology modeling, healthcare coordination, healthcare informatics, and hospital readmissions.
 He has developed and taught new courses in AI, business intelligence, data warehousing, IT for strategic enterprise management, and service-oriented business systems.
 He has also developed and offered doctoral seminars in business analytics, data mining, text mining, and design science research.
-He led the development of the online Graduate Certificate in Business Analytics offered by the Lubar School.
+He led the development of the online Graduate Certificate in Business Analytics offered by the Lubar College.
 He is also one of the key faculty members involved in the Graduate Certificate in ERP.

 Dr. Sinha recently served as an Associate Editor of Information Systems Research for a special issue on Humans, Algorithms, and Augmented Intelligence, and has served in the past as Associate Editor of MIS Quarterly for special issues on Design Science Research and Business Intelligence Research.
 He has also served in the past as a Senior Editor for DATA BASE, and as the chair of the 16th Workshop on Information Technologies and Systems (WITS) and the 6th International Conference on Design Science Research in Information Systems and Technology (DESRIST).
+He has chaired the AI & Analytics Symposium hosted by CTI, Lubar College of Business, in 2021 and 2022.

 Sample of Recent Publications